max-grape/test-backend/README.md

 ## TODO:

-- use shorten commit sha as docker image tag?
+- use shorten commit sha as docker image tag
   don't like crutches like that:
   ```
   - name: Set outputs